2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Director and Professor at Faculty of Economic Law, University of International Business and Economics

-HUANG Yong is the Director and Professor at the Faculty of Economic Law, University of International Business and Economics.
+HUANG Yong served as Director and Professor at the Faculty of Economic Law, University of International Business and Economics, focusing on economic law studies.

 Jennifer Granick